Culture of India: Philosophy

-Family structure and marriage
+Family structure and wedding

 For generations, India has had a prevailing tradition of the joint family system.
 It is when extended members of a family – parents, children, the children's spouses, and their offspring, etc. – live together.
 Usually, the oldest male member is the head of the joint Indian family system.
 He mostly makes all important decisions and rules, and other family members are likely to abide by them.
 With the current economy, lifestyle, and cost of living in most of the metro cities are high, the population is leaving behind the joint family model and adapting to the nuclear family model.
 Earlier living in a joint family was with the purpose of creating love and concern for the family members.
 However, now it's a challenge to give time to each other as most of them are out for survival needs.
-Rise in the trends of nuclear family settings has led to a change in the traditional family headship structure and older males are no longer the mandated heads of the family owing to the fact that they mostly live alone during old age and are far more vulnerable than before.
+Rise in the trends of nuclear family settings has led to a change in the traditional family headship structure and older males are no longer the mandated heads of the family as they mostly live alone during old age and are far more vulnerable than before.

 In a 1966 study, Orenstein and Micklin analysed India's population data and family structure.
 Their studies suggest that Indian household sizes had remained similar over the 1911 to 1951 period.
 Thereafter, with urbanisation and economic development, India has witnessed a break up of traditional joint family into more nuclear-like families.

-Sinha, in his book, after summarising the numerous sociological studies done on the Indian family, notes that over the last 60 years, the cultural trend in most parts of India has been an accelerated change from joint family to nuclear families, much like population trends in other parts of the world.
+Sinha, in his book, after summarizing the numerous sociological studies done on the Indian family, notes that over the last 60 years, the cultural trend in most parts of India has been an accelerated change from joint family to nuclear families, much like population trends in other parts of the world.
 The traditionally large joint family in India, in the 1990s, accounted for a small percent of Indian households, and on average had lower per capita household income.
 He finds that joint family still persists in some areas and in certain conditions, in part due to cultural traditions and in part due to practical factors.
 Youth in lower socio-economic classes are more inclined to spend time with their families than their peers due to differing ideologies in rural and urban parenting.
 With the spread of education and growth of economics, the traditional joint-family system is breaking down rapidly across India and attitudes towards working women have changed.